I built a machine that turns AI papers into interactive explainers

 intuitivepapers.ai homepage

-The pitch, minus the hedging: deep, interactive explainers, intuition first, every claim checked against the source.
+Deep, interactive explainers, intuition first, every claim checked against the source.

 Twenty papers, each card a live preview of the signature figure from the explainer behind it.